If you miss Nautilus type ahead find feature when using the Ubuntu desktop I’ve some good news.

 Type ahead find/search in Nautilus works like this: you open a folder and start typing.
 As you type the file manager instantly jumps to/finds/focuses the first file (or folder) that matches your query — but only in the directory you’re viewing.

-This is fast, efficient, and rather intuitive.
+This behaviour is fast, efficient, and (I think) rather intuitive.

-How to Enable Nautilus Typeahead Find in Ubuntu 18.04 LTS
+Enable Nautilus Typeahead Find in Ubuntu

 Also note that this PPA only supports Ubuntu 18.04 LTS, Ubuntu 19.10 and Ubuntu 20.04 LTS at the time of writing.

 sudo add-apt-repository ppa:lubomir-brindza/nautilus-typeahead